-- 4.1.2 Employees shall not use professional usernames and/or handles to engage in personal social media use. - 4.1.3 Employees shall ensure that any professional social media use is conducted through a password-protected account. - 4.1.4 Employees shall obtain their supervisor's approval in writing prior to establishing a professional username and/or handle in online communities.
+- 3.4.1 Employees shall not use professional usernames and/or handles to engage in personal social media use. - 3.4.2 Employees shall ensure that any professional social media use is conducted through a password-protected account. - username and/or handle in online communities.
 Employees shall provide supervisors with a list of their existing professional usernames and/or handles and the online communities in which they use those usernames within 30 days of the effective date of this policy.
 Following the effective date of this policy, employees shall notify their supervisor of any professional usernames and/or handles and the online communities in which they use those usernames within 30 days of establishing the account.
 Employees shall also provide their supervisors with their login information for these online communities.
 Failure to provide this information shall constitute a violation of this policy.
-Supervisors are responsible for maintaining a list of all professional usernames and/or handles and the online communities that each username and handle is used in by employees in his/her school or office. - 4.1.5 Employees shall ensure that their professional social media use is appropriately "branded."
-For more information about branding policies and guidelines, please contact the DCPS Director of Communications. - 4.1.6 In all communications with students in online communities, employees shall maintain a professional relationship and conduct themselves in the same manner as they would if interacting with the student in person. - 4.1.7 Employee communications with students shall be school-related and within the scope of the employee's professional responsibilities, unless otherwise authorized by this policy (See Section 2.3). - 4.1.8 It is each employee's individual responsibility to understand the rules and policies governing any online community in which they participate. - 4.1.9 The posting or disclosure of confidential DCPS personnel or student information, or any other confidential DCPS information in an online community is strictly prohibited. - 4.1.10 Using the login information provided by the employee, DCPS reserves the right to delete postings made using professional usernames and/or handles that contain the following content: - a.
+Supervisors are responsible for maintaining a list of all professional usernames and/or handles and the online communities that each username and handle is used in by employees in his/her school or office. - 3.4.4 Employees shall ensure that their professional social media use is appropriately "branded."
+For more information about branding policies and guidelines, please contact the DCPS Director of Communications. - 3.4.5 In all communications with students in online communities, employees shall maintain a professional relationship and conduct themselves in the same manner as they would if interacting with the student in person. - 3.4.6 Employee communications with students shall be school-related and within the scope of the employee's professional responsibilities, unless otherwise authorized by this policy (See Section 2.3). - 3.4.7 It is each employee's individual responsibility to understand the rules and policies governing any online community in which they participate. - 3.4.8 The posting or disclosure of confidential DCPS personnel or student information, or any other confidential DCPS information in an online community is strictly prohibited. - 3.4.9 Using the login information provided by the employee, DCPS reserves the right to delete postings made using professional usernames and/or handles that contain the following content: - a.
 Vulgar language; - b.
 Personal attacks; - c.
-Content that promotes fosters, or perpetuates discrimination, particularly discrimination based on an individual's protected traits (i.e. age, race, gender identity/expression, sexual orientation, etc.); - d.
+Content that promotes fosters, or perpetuates discrimination, particularly discrimination

+- based on an individual's protected traits (i.e. age, race, gender identity/expression, sexual orientation, etc.); - d.
 Content that advocates illegal activity; - e.
-Promotion of particular services, products or political organizations;
+Promotion of particular services, products or political organizations; - f.

-- f.
 Information that may compromise the safety, security or proceedings of public systems or any criminal or civil investigations; or - g.
 Any other content that DCPS reasonably determines is inconsistent with the employee's job duties or DCPS' mission.